aishamasmoudi/AISHAMASMOUDI.github.io/aboutme.md

 </p>
 Do genres align with their traditional emotional depiction when it comes to terrorism?
+No, it is not the stock market but the rollercoaster of emotions in movie genres across decades!
 {% include_relative assets/img/genre_sentiments.html %}

-No, it is not the stock market but the rollercoaster of emotions in movie genres across decades!
+Seriously, do genres align with their traditional emotional depiction when it comes to terrorism?
 Well, to keep it short, based on the emotion scores, most genres do align with their artistic direction:

-- Drama seems to have taken "dramatic" to heart, showcasing fluctuations in all emotions.
+- True to its nature, drama seems to have taken "dramatic" to heart, showcasing fluctuations in all emotions.
 - Anger and joy mirror themselves in action movies, with anger being the most represented emotion.

-It is interesting to focus on Comedy.
+Now let's turn the spotlight on...Comedy!
 Traditionnaly, comedy is not really influenced by the gravity of the subjects it portrays.
-However, for terrorism-related movies, anger is surpringly high, even higher than joy overall
+Yet, for terrorism-related movies, anger is surpringly high, even higher than joy overall -but this could be due to satiristic jokes around the subject of terrorism.